 There is always someone who needs your help.
 But sometimes we miss how we can help fill the needs of others because we are too busy.
 Being busy and stressed out all of the time robs us of our joy and our peace.
 It also robs us of our health and overall wellbeing.
 If you are in…… Continue reading There Is Always Someone Who Needs Your Help

 Today marks the anniversary date of my dad’s untimely death.
 He was taken from us due to medical malpractice.
-Sometimes when we hide hurts deep inside our heart they eat away at us and slowly we begin to die.
-I am still healing from his absence and there isn’t a day that goes by that…… Continue reading I miss you dad – Dealing with the Aftermath of Losing a Loved One
+Sometimes, when we hide deep hurt inside our hearts, it eats away at us, and slowly we begin to die.
+I am still healing from his absence, and there isn’t a day that goes by that…… Continue reading I miss you dad – Dealing with the Aftermath of Losing a Loved One

 In thinking about the new year and all that it has to offer.
 I started thinking about my kids.
 That got me thinking about other peoples kids and then my mind went off to think about the kids no one thinks about.
 Kids like the ones in this photo.
 I wonder if these kids woke…… Continue reading Dressing for Need versus Fashion – The Truth about Real Beauty

 Today my little baby boy turned one.
 It seems like just yesterday that we brought him home.
 Seeing him grow so quickly and missing the days that he was just 6 pounds made me think of everything that I write and speak about.
 Our Life.
 It goes by so quickly and we have no guarantees…… Continue reading Life is born…and then the days go by so quickly……

 So yesterday I was invited by a local Pediatrician and Holistic MD to start a series of talks at Whole Foods.
 My first talk was a lot of fun and we had pretty much the whole restaurant full of innocent bystanders who seemed to take interest in what we had to say.
 But the most…… Continue reading Things don’t always turn out the way you plan them